cmu-sei/feud/README.md

 ![apple](./images/Apple.png)

 "Sandwich" \
-_"someone holding a cell phone in their hand with a lot of water on it"_ \
+_"there is a hamburger with lettuce and tomato on it"_ \
 ![sandy](./images/burger.png)

 "Donut" \